jep-project/jep/protocol.md

         fileExtensions: [0,*] String    // list of extensions for which syntax definitions are requested, if empty, all definitions are requested from backend
     }

-The backend then returns the available definitions through a `StaticSyntaxList` response message (TODO: delete or rename name clash with message below):
+The backend then returns the available definitions through a `StaticSyntaxList` response message (TODO: delete or rename name clash with ``StaticSyntax`` message below):

     message StaticSyntaxList {
         format: FormatType              // format in which syntax defintions are requested